Oral Thrush: A Common Fungal Infection of the Mouth

 4. Traumatic Ulcers:Painful mouth sores from physical injury or irritation.
 Usually, they heal on their own after removing the trigger.

 Most cases are mild and may not require specific treatment, aside from some home remedies.
+These may include:

 When to See Your Dentist

-If your symptoms do not improve after 14 days, it’s important to seek professional help.
-When diagnosed with oral thrush, the primary treatment typically involves applying topical antifungal creams or gels directly to the affected areas.
-It’s best to apply these medications between meals and ensure they remain in contact with the patches for as long as possible.
-This treatment usually lasts from one to three weeks.
+The main treatment usually involves applying antifungal creams or gels directly to the affected areas.
+It’s best to use these medications between meals and keep them in contact with the patches for as long as possible.
+Treatment typically lasts from one to three weeks.

 In more severe cases or if you have an underlying condition, your doctor may recommend antifungal tablets in addition to the topical treatment.